UK-Digital-Heart-Project/CardioNIfTI/README.md

 ```

 ### Outputs from the pipeline
-Once the pipeline is finished, under the root directory of each subject, you have three nifti files, i.e., `LVSA.nii.gz`, `LVSA_img_ED.nii.gz` and `LVSA_img_ES.nii.gz` which can be visualised in ITKsnap.
+Once the pipeline is finished, under the root directory of each subject, you have three NIfTI files, i.e., `LVSA.nii.gz`, `LVSA_img_ED.nii.gz` and `LVSA_img_ES.nii.gz` which can be visualised in ITKsnap.

 ### Acknowledgements